eXponenta/pixi-tiled/README.md

 # TILEMAPS #

 Basic Support since 1.1.14.

-for faster realisation use pixi-tilemap, it wiil added as external renderer soon.
+For faster realisation use `pixi-tilemap`, it will added as external renderer soon.

 # How to use #